|MP 7.01.137||Magnetic Esophageal Ring to Treat Gastroesophageal Reflux Disease (GERD)|

 Results of the pivotal trial were published in 2013.
 (4) In this study, the primary efficacy endpoint of pH normalization or greater than 50% reduction in acid exposure time when off PPI was met by 64% of the subjects.
 The mean total acid exposure time was reduced from 11.6% at baseline to 5.1% at 12 months (56% reduction).
 The secondary efficacy endpoints met the study success criteria.
 Ninety-two percent of subjects had at least a 50% improvement in GERD-HRQL symptom score (the mean GERD-HRQL total score decreased from 28.4 at baseline to 5.9 and 5.5 at 12 and 24 months, respectively), and 93% had reduced PPI use (79% and 83% of subjects were free from daily dependence at 12 and 24 months, respectively, compared with 0% at baseline).
 Dysphagia was observed in 68% of patients postoperatively, in 11% at 1 year, and in 4% at 3 years.
 Nineteen patients underwent esophageal dilation for dysphagia.
 Six patients (6%) experienced a serious adverse event (SAE) including severe dysphagia and vomiting.
 The device was removed in 4 of these 6 patients with a SAE and in 2 additional patients for persistent reflux and chest pain.

-A search of the online site www.clinicaltrials.gov in July 2013 identified an industry-sponsored observational study of the LINX® Reflux Management System (NCT01624506).
-This is a registry to track and monitor patients treated with either the LINX® device or fundoplication in clinical practice.
-It began in 2010 and has an estimated enrollment of 800 patients, with completion anticipated in 2016.
+- NCT01624506 is a registry to track and monitor patients treated with either the LINX® device or fundoplication in clinical practice.
+It began in 2010, and has an estimated enrollment of 800 patients, with completion anticipated in 2016.

-A laparoscopically-implanted magnetic esophageal ring is being evaluated for the treatment of gastroesophageal reflux disease (GERD).
-Current evidence consists of 2 uncontrolled and unblinded manufacturer-sponsored studies that were submitted to the FDA for device approval.
-These single-arm series are of limited usefulness for determining treatment efficacy and provide no information on the comparative efficacy of this procedure with other GERD treatments.
-The subjective outcome measures used in these two trials, such as the GERD-HRQL (Health Related Quality of Life, scores may be biased due to placebo effects with this study design.
-The objective measure of esophageal pH shows modest improvement compared to baseline, but this is a physiologic measure with uncertain clinical significance.
+A laparoscopically implanted ring composed of interlinked titanium beads with magnetic cores has been developed for the treatment of gastroesophageal reflux disease (GERD).
+The device is placed around the esophagus at the level of the gastroesophageal junction and is being evaluated in patients who have GERD symptoms, despite maximum medical therapy.
+Current evidence on magnetic sphincter augmentation (MSA) consists of 2 retrospective comparative cohort studies along with several case series, including 2 uncontrolled and unblinded manufacturer-sponsored studies that were submitted to the U.S. Food and Drug Administration (FDA) for device approval.
+The single-arm series are of limited usefulness for determining treatment efficacy and provide no information on the comparative efficacy of this procedure with other GERD treatments.
+The comparative trials are retrospective and nonrandomized and may be affected by selection bias.
+In addition, the subjective outcome measures used in these trials, such as the Gastroesophageal Reflux Disease‒Health Related Quality of Life (GERD-HRQL) scores, may be biased due to placebo effects in these nonblinded trials.
+The objective measure of esophageal pH shows modest improvement compared with baseline, but this is a physiologic measure with uncertain clinical significance.
 Dysphagia was common in treated patients, although serious adverse events were less common, and the smaller feasibility study did not identify any serious safety concerns at up to 4 years of follow-up.
-The FDA has required 4 years of follow-up on the 100 subjects in the pivotal study.
-Independent assessment of the device by non-industry sources would also allow greater certainty.
+FDA has required 5 years of follow-up on the 100 subjects in the pivotal study.
+Randomized comparisons of MSA with Nissen fundoplication are also needed to evaluate the relative risk-benefit of these 2 procedures.
 The evidence at this time is insufficient to permit conclusions concerning the effect of this device on net health outcome.
 It is considered investigational.

 Medicare National Coverage